-- b.
+- a.
+Infrastructural: Modern landing centers, handling and preservation facilities, wholesale and retail markets, road and transport systems were not found. - b.
 Long marketing chain: The full range of activities from harvesting to delivery to the final consumer comprised a much longer chain.
-There were large gaps between demand and supply of Hilsa and a strong network of intermediaries and traders had left the fisherman at one end and the consumer at other. - c.
-Credit facilities: The fishing community and poor participants of the marketing channel did not have easy access to appropriate institutional credit facilities due to excess official paper work (which are difficult to manage for the primary school educated fishing communities) and collateral arrangement. - d.
+There were large gaps between demand and supply of Hilsa and a strong network of intermediaries and traders had left the fisherman at one end and the consumer at other.

+- c.
+Credit facilities: The fishing community and poor participants of the marketing channeldid not have easy access to appropriate institutional credit facilities due to excess official paper work (which are difficult to manage for the primary school educated fishing communities) and collateral arrangement. - d.
 Vulnerability: The payment in advance system for fishing from a single powerful group of market participants (aratder/mahajan) had made the poorer groups of market participants (fishers) vulnerable.
 The Fishermen in particular were in a weak position in relation to the intermediaries. - e.
 Hygiene and quality: Day to day maintenance of the hygiene conditions and sanitation were quite poor at all stages of the industry. - f.
 Government policy: Though Hilsa is a commodity that's high in demand (both in domestic and overseas markets) the government has no effective policy for its proper marketing.

-Additional income generation scope

-According to the responders they were able to carry out a few incomes generating activities for their family but the opportunities available, left them wanting more.
+Additional income generation scope: According to the responders they were able to carry out a few incomes generating activities for their family but the opportunities available, left them wanting more.